 #2 – Folklore

-Swift created Folklore during the COVID-19 pandemic, surprise releasing it in July 2020.
+Swift created Folklore during the COVID-19 pandemic, a surprise release in July 2020.
 Collaborating with The National’s Aaron Dessner, Swift employs a low-key, acoustic sound – an “indie record that’s much cooler than mine”, if you will.
 It’s maybe a little uniform and overlong, but Swift’s vocal melodies have never been prettier on songs like ‘August’ and ‘Invisible String’.

 #1 – 1989